Malaysia · tool

 Clothing

-- Lightweight, breathable clothingEssentialKuala Lumpur is hot and humid year-round.
+- Lightweight, breathable clothingEssentialKuala Lumpur is hot and humid year-round, so fabrics that wick moisture are key.

-- Modest attireEssentialCover shoulders and knees when visiting mosques and temples.
+- Modest attireEssentialShoulders and knees should be covered for visits to religious sites like mosques and temples.

-- Rain jacket or umbrellaEssentialSudden, heavy downpours are common, especially in the afternoons.
+- Rain jacket or umbrellaEssentialSudden, heavy downpours are common, especially during the afternoon.

 Electronics

-- Universal travel adapterEssentialMalaysia uses Type G plugs (the UK style).
+- Universal travel adapterEssentialMalaysia uses Type G plugs (the UK-style three-pin).

 Health & Safety

-- Insect repellentEssentialMosquitoes are present, especially in greener areas.
+- Insect repellentEssentialMosquitoes can be present, especially in greener areas or at dusk.

 Miscellaneous

-- Reusable water bottleTap water is generally not recommended for drinking; bottled water is abundant.
+- Reusable water bottleTap water is generally not potable, so buying bottled water is common; a reusable bottle can be refilled with filtered water if available at your accommodation.

 Destination-specific tips

-- •While credit cards are widely accepted in hotels, malls, and larger restaurants, it's wise to carry Malaysian Ringgit (MYR) for street food, local markets, and smaller shops.
+- •While credit cards are widely accepted in hotels, malls, and larger restaurants, carrying some cash (Malaysian Ringgit, MYR) is advisable for local markets, street food stalls, and smaller shops.

-- •Public transport, including the LRT, monorail, and MRT, is efficient and affordable for getting around the city.
+- •Public transportation, including the LRT, Monorail, and MRT, is efficient and affordable for getting around the city, but consider ride-sharing apps like Grab for convenience.

 Plan the rest of your Kuala Lumpur trip